m-roberts/MMM-Todoist/README.md

 # MMM-Todoist
 This an extension for the [MagicMirror](https://github.com/MichMich/MagicMirror).
 It can display your Todoist todos.
 You can add multiple instances with different lists.
 Only one account supported.
-The requests to the server will be paused is the module is not displayed (use of a carousel or hidden by Remote-Control for example) or by the use of a PIR sensor and the module MMM-PIR-Sensor.
-An immediate update will occurs at the return of the module display.
+The requests to the server will be paused if the module is not displayed (use of a carousel or hidden by Remote-Control for example) or by the use of a PIR sensor and the module MMM-PIR-Sensor.
+An immediate update will occur at the return of the module display.

+**NOTE: This application is not created by, affiliated with, or supported by Doist.**

 ## Installation
 1. Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/cbrooker/MMM-Todoist.git`.
 A new folder will appear navigate into it.